Synagogue of El Tránsito

-The synagogue was converted into a church after the expulsion of the Jews from Spain in 1492.
+The building was converted to a Catholic church after the Expulsion of the Jews from Spain in 1492.
 It was briefly used as military barracks during the Napoleonic Wars of the early 1800s.
-It became a museum in 1910, formally known today as the Sephardic Museum.
-Besides being a historic building, it's also known for its rich stucco decoration, Mudéjar style, and women's gallery.
+It became a Sephardic Jewish museum in 1910, formally known today as the Sephardic Museum.

+The building has been added to the list of monuments of Spanish Cultural Heritage (Bien de Interés Cultural).
+It is also known for its rich stucco decoration, Mudéjar style, and women's gallery.

-History of building
+History

 Synagogue

-The synagogue was built around 1357, under the patronage of Samuel HaLevi Abulafia.
-His family had served the Castilian kings for several generations and included kabbalists and Torah scholars such as Meir and Todros Abulafia.
-Another of the same name, Todros Abulafia, was one of the last poets to write in the Arab-influenced style favored by Jewish poets in twelfth and thirteenth-century Spain.
+The synagogue was built around 1357, under the patronage of Samuel HaLevi, who was an Abulafia.
+His family had served the ruling Castilian House of Burgundy for several generations and included kabbalists and Torah scholars such as Meir and Todros ben Joseph Abulafia.
+Another Todros Abulafia,Todros ben Judah Halevi Abulafia, was one of the last poets to write in the Arab-influenced style favored by Jewish poets in twelfth and thirteenth-century Spain.

-Located within Toledo's medieval Jewish quarter, the synagogue is connected to Samuel haLevi Abulafia's house by a gate and was intended as a private house of worship.
+Located within Toledo's medieval Jewish quarter, the synagogue is connected to Samuel Abulafia's house by a gate and was intended as a private house of worship.
 It also served as a center for Jewish religious education or yeshiva.

-Some scholars suggest that Peter of Castile assented to the construction of the synagogue as a token of appreciation for haLevi Abulafia’s service as counselor and treasurer to the king.
+Some scholars suggest that Peter of Castile assented to the synagogue's construction as a token of appreciation for Samuel’s service as counselor and treasurer to the king.
 Peter may also have allowed it to compensate the Jews of Toledo for the persecution of Jews during the Black Death in 1348.

-Throughout the 14th century, Spanish Regional Councils had sparked a prohibition on the construction of Jewish synagogues.
-As to why the construction of this synagogue would have been allowed remains debated, but scholars reason that it was due to Samuel halevi's relationship with the King Peter of Castile, or the fact that it was a private home.
+Throughout the 14th century, Spanish Regional Councils had sparked a prohibition on constructing synagogues.
+As to why the construction of this synagogue would have been allowed remains debated, but scholars reason that it was due to Samuel's relationship with King Peter of Castile, or the fact that it was a private home.
 It may also be that limitations did not apply in Castile to synagogues built in private houses, which was a common way to pass the ban on creating new synagogues in both Christian and Muslim areas.
-Often times construction would be allowed after payment of a fee or bribe.
-More recent evidence also suggest that the synagogue was built over an older synagogue, thus forming a loophole in the ban since this was perhaps was not viewed as a new construction.
+Construction would often be allowed after payment of a fee or bribe.
+More recent evidence also suggests that the synagogue was built over an older synagogue, thus forming a loophole in the ban since this was perhaps not viewed as a new construction.